xiix0/scam/README.md

-Q:	What's a WASP's idea of open-mindedness?
+Q:	What's buried in Grant's tomb?
-A:	Dating a Canadian.
+A:	A corpse.